-A label design can either increase or decrease your customers’ ability to recall your product at a later date.
-For many brands, graphic elements tend to be the first (and sometimes only) consideration in their packaging process.
+A label design can either increase or decrease your customers’ ability to recall your product later.
+For many brands, graphic elements are the first (and sometimes only) consideration in their packaging process.
 However, the importance is dependent on the product category.
 Emerging product categories and competitive landscapes heighten the importance of a product’s graphic elements so that it stands out on the shelf.

-The colors you choose for your brand have the largest impact, but it is also the hardest to own.
-New to market or established brands can quickly adjust their packaging to match your design refresh.
+The colors you choose for your brand have the largest impact but are also the hardest to own.
+New to-market or established brands can quickly adjust their packaging to match your design refresh.
 So an interesting and bold design alone is not enough.
 Ownable and unique visuals and messaging work together to create distinctiveness that leads to strong brand recall.

-This is why the SmashBrand methodology is to test against package, design, and messaging in both an isolated and an interdependent way.
-This testing is performed in live unadulterated environments with targeted consumers that give your brand objective data to make a decision from.
+This is why the SmashBrand methodology tests against package, design, and messaging in both an isolated and an interdependent way.
+This testing is performed in live unadulterated environments with targeted consumers that give your brand objective data to decide.

 Brand Recall in Product Messaging

 Creating Stickiness in Package Design is more than just attractive graphic elements.
-The words that live on your product need to resonate with the buyer beyond basic product awareness.
+The words that live on your product must resonate with the buyer beyond basic product awareness.
 The content on your packaging needs to change the consumer’s behavior past the point of the initial transaction.